pawbz/pawbz.github.io/docs/index.md

 ![Pawan](img/pawbz2.jpg "Pawan")
-# Welcome!
+## Welcome!
 Namaste!
-I am a `geophysicist` by background, currently a postdoctoral associate in the [Imaging and Computing Group](http://math.mit.edu/icg/) Massachusetts Institute of Technology.
+I am a `geophysicist` by background, currently a postdoctoral associate in the [Imaging and Computing Group](http://math.mit.edu/icg/), Massachusetts Institute of Technology (MIT).

+My research interests are in:

+* inverse problems
+* imaging
+* seismic interferometry
+* signal processing